-- Further improving attainment in Maths and English for all groups taking account of the current post pandemic situation. - Ensuring all pupils are being appropriately challenged across a broad and balanced curriculum and enhance provision in computing, food technology and swimming. - Maximising opportunities for children's learning and personal development to be extended including opportunities beyond lessons. - Further meeting the needs of children with special educational needs through effectively implementing the the SEND Code of Practice. - · Raising the standard of teaching and learning throughout school to consistently outstanding. - · Further work to refine the school's assessment systems. - Exploring links with other schools internationally through the Global Learning Partnership. - Implementing the re-designed school curriculum offered to the pupils so that the guidance of intent, implementation and impact as required by the 2019 Ofsted schedule is met.
-This also must take into account the missed months of the children's learning and a main aim will be to get the children to 'Catchup' during the next year, with a view to starting 2022-23 on track again.
+- Further improving attainment in Maths and English for all groups taking account of the current post pandemic situation. - Ensuring all pupils are being appropriately challenged across a broad and balanced curriculum and enhance provision in computing, food technology and swimming. - Maximising opportunities for children's learning and personal development to be extended including opportunities beyond lessons. - Further meeting the needs of children with special educational needs through effectively implementing the the SEND Code of Practice. - Raising the standard of teaching and learning throughout school to consistently outstanding. - Further work to refine the school's assessment systems. - Exploring links with other schools internationally through the Global Learning Partnership. - Embedding the school curriculum offered to the pupils so that the guidance of intent, implementation and impact as required by the 2019 Ofsted schedule is met. - · Continue to establish the Resource provision under the SLA with Cheshire East Authority. - Implement the May 2022 Ofsted actions given by our HMI.